MicrosoftDocs/power-platform/power-platform/admin/wp-security-cds.md

 To allow your user to set this field, you can enable this field in the following:
 1. Form - both the body and header.
 2. View.
-3. EntityMap in your Solution.
+3. [Column mappings](https://docs.microsoft.com/powerapps/developer/data-platform/customize-entity-attribute-mappings).
+If you are using the [AutoMapEntity](https://docs.microsoft.com/powerapps/developer/data-platform/customize-entity-attribute-mappings#auto-mapping-columns-between-tables), you can specify the field in your column mapping.

 > [!NOTE]
 > If you have a job/process to sync data between environments and the **Owning Business Unit** is included as part of the schema, your job will fail with a **Foreign KEY** constraint violation if the target environment does not have the same **Owning Business Unit** value.
 >
-> You can either remove the **Owning Business Unit** field from the source schema, or update the **Owning Business Units** field value of the Source to any of the business units of the target.
+> You can either remove the **Owning Business Unit** field from the source schema, or update the **Owning Business Unit** field value of the Source to any of the business units of the target.

 ## Table/record ownership